zhangfan822/drawer/README.md

 A simple but powerful menu drawer implementation.
 A lot of functionally are based on very [good article][1] by [Cyril Mottier][2] and Facebook mobile application.

+You don't need to extend yet another Activity implementation, this simplify integration with bigger applications.

 Usage
 =====